wyatt8740/neudist/README.md

 Not Entirely Unlike a DISplay Tester:

-A helper tool (bourne shell script) for Argyll CMS.
+A helper tool (bourne shell script) for calibrating and profiling displays with Argyll CMS.

 Since DisplayCal is no longer in my Linux distro (Debian Sid) on account of Python 2.7 dependencies that got removed, I wrote this helper script to assist me in driving Argyll CMS's tools directly.

-I am too dumb to remember all of the steps, so I wanted to make a "one-stop-shop" tool that would handle my calibration and color profiling needs on my (Linux-based) machines, either while I wait for DisplayCAL to get ported to Python 3 or maybe even permanently.
+I am too dumb to remember all of the steps for directly using Argyll, so I wanted to make a "one-stop-shop" tool that would handle my calibration and color profiling needs on my (Linux-based) machines, either while I wait for DisplayCAL to get ported to Python 3.
+Maybe even permanently.

 I share this in the hopes that it will help others.
 If you need a feature that Argyll or DisplayCAL exposes which I do not have a way to use, please create